-A description of the procedures, tasks or activities in which research participants will be asked to take part must be presented so that the Board can clearly understand what participants will experience.
+B) A description of the procedures, tasks or activities in which research participants will be asked to take part must be presented so that the Board can clearly understand what participants will experience.
 Where many procedures are planned, a stepwise flow-chart or table (indicating procedures and their duration) may be helpful.
 This is especially important where multiple interactions are planned with some or all participants.

 The researcher should describe what data will be collected and how they will be collected.
 All research instruments should be described and/or appended (e.g., questionnaires, focus group/interview guides, standardized measures) along with information on psychometrics or trustworthiness (where appropriate).

 Ethical principles require that researchers only collect the data needed to address the research questions.
 Therefore, where a number of instruments or demographic questionnaires are to be used, each must be justified in relation to the objectives of the study.
-Where video recording or audio recording is planned, the researcher should describe why this is necessary and how it will be done.
 Any plans to re-contact participants need to be described, where applicable.
 Any safety measures should also be described.